elricmann/render/README.md

 npm install librender
 ```

-Refer to the [wiki](https://github.com/elricmann/render/wiki) for basic usage.
+Refer to the [wiki](https://github.com/elricmann/render/wiki) for basic usage and API documentation.

 > [!Note]
 >